cgnomads/GSOPs/README.md

 [![GSOPs Showcase Video](help/images/gsops_pig.gif)](https://www.youtube.com/watch?v=5V7mBuVxlt4)

 ## Upgrade Guide for Existing Users
-**Our licensing options have changed.** [Learn more](https://www.cgnomads/licensing).
+**Our licensing options have changed.** [Learn more](https://www.cgnomads.com/licensing).

-As a part of our transition to [CG Nomads](http://cgnomads.com), we have removed our submodule dependency and decoupled example data from the repository to reduce its size, improve maintainability, and streamline installation.
+As a part of our transition to [CG Nomads](http://www.cgnomads.com), we have removed the renderer submodule dependency and decoupled example data from the repository to reduce its size, improve maintainability, and streamline installation.
 Therefore, we recommend you perform a fresh clone and follow the [installation instructions](https://github.com/cgnomads/GSOPs?tab=readme-ov-file#installation) as normal.

-## Magic Meets Reality
+## Where Magic Meets Reality
 Add ✨ to your Gaussian splatting scenes with GSOPs — the most versatile Gaussian Splats editing toolset!

 Gaussian splatting is a radiance field technology that turns photos and videos into high-quality 3D content with view-dependent effects and fast rendering.
 Gaussian Splatting Operators (GSOPs) is a plug-in for SideFX Houdini that grants artists total creative control over Gaussian splatting scenes.